Osama-Alathwari/Battery_Report_Generator/README.md

 # Battery Report Generator and Parser

-This Python script generates a battery report using `powercfg` and parses it to display relevant information such as report date, time, designed capacity, full charge capacity, and battery health percentage.
+This Python script generates a battery report in WINDOWS using `powercfg` and parses it to display relevant information such as report date, time, designed capacity, full charge capacity, and battery health percentage.

 ## Prerequisites